End of Scottish face mask rules delayed until Easter

 Ms Sturgeon said this phased approach struck a "sensible balance between our desire to remove this one remaining legal measure and the common sense need for continued caution".

+Both Deputy First Minister John Swinney and Justice Secretary Keith Brown tested positive on Wednesday morning, just hours before Ms Sturgeon made her announcement.

-Ms Sturgeon said daily figures were also very high but "perhaps stabilising", with a 15% fall in daily cases over the past week.
+Ms Sturgeon said the daily figures remained high but were "perhaps stabilising", with a 15% fall from about 12,000 cases to 10,200 over the past week.

-She said there were "grounds for optimism that this latest wave of infection may now have peaked".
+She said there was therefore "grounds for optimism that this latest wave of infection may now have peaked".

 However she said the high levels of infection and the pressure it was placing on the NHS meant the planned lifting of the law on face coverings would be delayed until 18 April.